EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

   Static, zero-initialized storage used sparingly and predictably, without allocator noise.

 * **Or transient kernel buffers**
-  Data that exists only briefly inside the kernel during syscalls—effectively invisible to userland inspection.
+  Data that exists only briefly inside the kernel during syscalls — effectively invisible to userland inspection.

 This design sharply reduces exposure to: